-A separate 501(c)3 organization that aids in fundraising to support Departmental programs such as the Citizen’s Academy and our Annual Awards Banquet, Golf Tournament, and Fishing Tournament.
+A separate 501(c)3 organization that aids in fundraising to support PCSO programs such as the Citizen’s Academy and our Annual Awards Banquet, Golf Tournament, and Fishing Tournament.

 Men and women 18 years of age or older who successfully meet the selection criteria of the Sheriff’s Office application process and pass a background check.

 In 2015, we launched the first-ever Farm Watch program in Putnam County to increase awareness of the growing number of crimes against farmers and the effect it has on society.
 Working in conjunction with the Putnam County Cattleman’s Association and individual farmers, the PCSO provids the education and the tools to effectively protect their property, equipment, and livestock.
 With proper surveillance, information sharing, and instantaneous communication when a threat is identified, it is our hope that we can reduce both the number of crimes and the huge fiscal impact these crimes have on our community.